Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: Anharmonic theory

 It is clear from the discussions above that for the stability of the system, RG ``time'' $l$ should satisfy

-whereas if $l>\ell_m$, the system becomes unstable.
-Equivalently, the length scale for stability $L_m$, which is a measure of the positional correlation length, is given by
+whereas if $l>\ell_c$, the system becomes unstable.
+Equivalently, the length scale for stability $L_c$, which is a measure of the positional correlation length, is given by

-such that for system size $L< (>)L_m$, the system is stable and the system remains positionally ordered (unstable without any positional order).
-For a fixed $L_m$, this relation may be written in an alternative form:
+such that for system size $L< (>)L_c$, the system is stable and the system remains positionally ordered (unstable without any positional order).
+For a fixed $L_c$, this relation may be written in an alternative form:

-Thus, $L_m$ depends very sensitively on $\overline g_{10}$.
-For small $g_{10}$, $L_m$ becomes very large.
-Readers who are interested in a perturbation theory argument for divergence of $L_m$ for small $\overline g_{10}$ can find one in Appendix.
+Thus, $L_c$ depends very sensitively on $\overline g_{10}$.
+For small $g_{10}$, $L_c$ becomes very large.
+Readers who are interested in a perturbation theory argument for divergence of $L_c$ for small $\overline g_{1}(l=0)$ can find one in Appendix~\ref{pos-corr}.
 The interpretation of the separatrix as the threshold for breakdown of positional order is in fact supported from the fact that on the unstable side of the separatrix, an arbitrarily large system will not be able to sustain any positional order.
-See phase diagrams in Fig.~\ref{phase-diag1-2d} and Fig.~\ref{phase-diag2-2d} above, showing the regions with stable positional order (PO) and unstable or short range order (SRO).

 The instability discussed above occurs if

 or equivalently, the bare or unrenormalized model parameters satisfy